-This is the second year I’ve put together a herb tower and it’s been a big hit both years.
-An herb tower is great if you are short on space, or just want to have something handy too keep your herbs outside near your kitchen.
+An herb tower is great if you are short on space, or just want to have something handy to keep your herbs outside near your kitchen.
 My actual raised bed is a good distance from my kitchen, so I like to keep my herb tower on my deck near my kitchen.

 The herb tower is fabulous because it condenses the amount of space you need to grow a variety of herbs and it looks great on your deck.
-It’s much easier than it looks too… especially since you now have step by step instructions!
+It’s much easier than it looks to… especially since you now have step-by-step instructions!

 You will need 3 nice round pots.
 Looks for ones that are wide but relatively flat.
 Make sure your pots have some small holes for proper drainage.